kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 I would use Disqus for commenting so `comment-reply.min.js` can be removed. jQuery core and jQuery Migrate are placed within `<head>` and I would prefer to move them to the bottom of the page.

-Both Masonry and `functions.js` are placed at the bottom of the page; however, their version numbers are appended which isn't that great from a site optimization standpoint.
+Both Masonry and `functions.js` are placed at the bottom of the page; however, their version numbers are appended with a query string.
+This  isn't that great from [a site optimization standpoint](https://developers.google.com/speed/docs/best-practices/caching?hl=sv "Read about optimizing file caching").

 In the context of the TwentyThirteen theme, removing the rest of the JavaScript can be done by creating a new `functions.php` in my child them folder and placing the following code inside of it:

 {% prism php %}
 <?php

   // remove 'comment-reply.js' from the site